chclj/clojure-basics2/src/basics_2/excercise.md

-## Interesting reads:
+## Excercise:

-- This is an [interesting read](https://stackoverflow.com/a/9859966/2046462) on the referntial transparency talking about the literary origins and more about the term.
-- [This demonstrates](https://github.com/jafingerhut/thalia/blob/master/doc/other-topics/referential-transparency.md) about some of the places where referential integrity fails inspite of the pure function.
+- Suggesting the excercises mentioned during the [Part-1](https://github.com/chclj/clojure-basics1/blob/master/Assignments.md).
+- Find the name, cost and isbn of the book on Clojure with maximum rating.
+- [Problem 15](https://projecteuler.net/problem=15) of Project Euler, involves dynamic programming.
+I'm sure you understanding of recursion, immutable DS and related techniques  will drastically improve once you solve this one problem.